Our Future Path! A plan for a better world!

 Then, there are some cases where we may need to do things that would normally be considered undue harm, but under the right conditions would not be.
 For instance, these cases would include self-defense, defending others, or when there is an appropriate mutual agreement, like in some sports.
 However, even in these cases, any response needs to be measured and appropriate to the situation.

-In addition, our inaction can sometimes cause undue harm, or allow undue harm to occur.
+In addition, our inaction can sometimes cause undue harm or allow undue harm to occur.
 If we expect to be protected from undue harm, then we must help to prevent others from causing undue harm or others from being harmed unduly.
 Of course, we do not need to act alone.
 Especially if there would be an excess risk of our being harmed.
 However, we should do what we can.
-For instance, we might be able to get help from others around us or to call the police, fire department or whoever else who could help.
+For instance, we might be able to get help from others around us or to call the police, fire department or anyone else who could help.

-Among other things, the first amendment to our Constitution grants us the right to freedom of speech and the press.
+Freedom Of Speech Among other things, the first amendment to our Constitution grants us the right to freedom of speech and the press.
 Some individuals believe this gives them the right to say whatever they want to say, even if it is false, hateful, threatening, or is otherwise harmful.
 Some of these individuals may simply be idealists, others may be criminals, politicians or others who want to be able to manipulate us, and others may simply have not thought through the possible harmful consequences of letting individuals and groups say whatever they want.

 I will talk more about the first amendment in the upcoming section on the Constitution.
 However, here I want to talk specifically about what freedom of speech we should have, and not on what individuals and groups think and say we have based on their unlimited interpretation of the first amendment.
 That is, we should have the right to free speech, but only up to the point where it would cause undue harm.

 We also need to distinguish between the four basic types of speech.
 Our speech can be used to inform, to instruct, to entertain, or to persuade.
 In many cases, our speech will be used to do some combination of these.
 For instance, you may try to entertain when trying to instruct to make the lesson more fun, or you may try to inform to help to persuade someone about something.
+I am trying to do a little of each of these in this book.

 In general, when individuals or groups talk about Free Speech, they usually talk about all forms of speech.
 However, there are differences between what individuals say in a personal conversation, discussion or debate, verses what individuals say when they are paid or are paying to speak.
 The following is mainly an analysis of Free Speech but does apply more broadly to Paid Speech as well.

 When we are truly trying to inform or to instruct someone, the goal would be to pass on knowledge (facts, information, and skills).
 If our feelings are appropriate to what we are trying to inform or to instruct, then we may also throw in some opinion.
-In most cases, if we are being truthful about things, then we should have a right to pass on those facts and opinions.
+In most cases, if we are being truthful and honest about things, then we should have a right to pass on those facts and opinions.

 However, there are cases where revealing facts could cause undue harm.
 For instance, exposing top secret information to our enemies could endanger our security and even cost lives.
 Divulging trade secrets could damage a company's financial health or even the health of our economy.
 At some point in the future, revealing these facts may no longer cause any undue harm, but until then, we must protect ourselves and others from this speech.